tsmoo/HackTheBox/Beep/WriteUp_Beep.md

 By visiting the web site, we are redirected on port 443.

-On this port, we have a login page for a 'elastix' software. elsatix seems to be an TOIP software.
+On this port, we have a login page for a `elastix` software. elsatix seems to be an TOIP software.

 Let's check if some exploits exist.
 We found one :